PSLer/3D-TSV/README.md

-To facilitate the use of ANSYS and ABAQUS in conjunction with 3D-TSV, we briefly explore how to adapt the stress simulation results by ANSYS or ABAQUS to 3D-TSV, i.e., how to extract the required information from the two software packages and export it in the required format (`.stress`) for import in 3D-TSV.
+To facilitate the use of ANSYS and ABAQUS in conjunction with 3D-TSV, we briefly explore how to adapt the stress simulation results by ANSYS or ABAQUS to 3D-TSV, i.e., how to extract the required information from the two software packages and export it in the required format (`.TSV`) for import in 3D-TSV.

 ## 6.1 ANSYS Mechanical APDL user